Product Life Cycle

 Stages of Product Life Cycle

 1.Introduction: It’s spring!
 New life everywhere, flowers sprouting, and warm sunshine.
 A product has been thought up, researched, and developed.
 Now it’s time to establish product branding and hit marketing and promotion hard.
 Hard.
 This is a costly time for a product.
 The perfect distribution model is chosen this season.
-During the introduction stage, the company will promote the product to targeted audiences, highlighting the reason they need this new product.
+During the introduction stage, the company will promote the product life cycle to targeted audiences, highlighting the reason they need this new product.

 2.Growth: The dog days of summer.
 Beach waves under the scorching sun.
-Providing the product has survived the first season, it will continue to attract buyers in this stage of expanse if the product keeps its quality or improves.
+Providing the product has survived the first season, it will continue to attract buyers in this stage of expanse if the product life cycle keeps its quality or improves.
 Proving it’s worth through reviews or testimonials, the word is out on your product; the news is spreading.

 After listening to customer feedback, the company will make any necessary amendments to the product this season.
 Production levels will substantially increase, allowing for the opportunity to expand your audience.
 Other companies with notice the buzz around your product and may start producing products mimicking yours.
 They may strategically price below yours to pull more traffic and sales.
-This occurrence helps lift the product into the next phase.
+This occurrence helps lift the product life cycle into the next phase.

 3.Maturation: Leaves on the ground, yellow, orange, and red.
 As the product begins to mature, profit is at an all-time high.
 Production and marketing costs decrease during this stage of the product life cycle, right along with product sales.
 Competing companies have already made cheaper versions of this product, giving the public more than one option.
 It’s not all bleak, and there are ways to survive this phase.